Emergency contraception can be used after unprotected sex if you don’t want to get pregnant.

 - There is no evidence that the ECP will affect the unborn baby if you do become pregnant.

 The ECP does not give you any ongoing protection against pregnancy.
 It is important to use condoms or another form of contraception for ongoing protection against pregnancy.
-You can talk to your health provider about this, as using ECP as a regular method of birth control is not recommended.
+You can talk to your healthcare provider about this, as using ECP as a regular method of birth control is not recommended.

 Where can I get the ECP?